 - The passage of AB 705 has mandated that colleges place students into coursework primarily by multiple measures, but ESL programs statewide have been allowed to continue to use our standardized placement tests through Fall of 2019 while the state issues further guidance.
-Placement for ESOL will change: it is likely that we will moved towards guided placement or self-placement, possibly with a human-scored writing sample.
-This work has yet to begin while we await guidance. - Skyline ESOL is working closely with the ESL departments at both sister colleges to develop a common approach to assessment.
-We believe this serves our students best. - We have worked out a temporary placement process whereby ELD/ESL students coming from the high schools can be better placed at Skyline.
-This means some students go through the English placement process while other students are directed towards the ESOL placement process.
-Mylene Foo is working in coordination with outreach, counseling, and assessment to make sure the placement process and transition to college is smooth for these students.
+Placement for ESOL will change: we are moving towards Guided Placement (GP) via "Can-Do" statements that students select at levels that inform their best placement.
+It is hoped to also create a human-scored writing sample.
+As all guidance from the state has ceased due to the coronavirus outbreak, we are making these decisions on an experimental basis. - Because of AB 705 and its mandate to use Multiple Measures for placement, we had worked out a temporary placement process whereby ELD/ESL students coming from the high schools could be better placed at Skyline.
+This meant some students going through the English placement process while other students would be directed towards the ESOL placement process.
+Mylene Foo has worked in coordination with Outreach and Assessment to make sure the placement process and transition to college is smooth for these students.
+Now that the adult education schools have been shut down (temporarily due to the coronavirus outbreak), it is unsure how these measures will be used in the near future.

-Alignment between Adult School ESL and ESOL Program via ACCEL
+Alignment between Adult School ESL, ACCEL, & Transition Coordinator